 All in all, a nice trip, with lots of interesting and special experiences.
+Definitely one of the more interesting tea estate stays around Coonoor and Ooty.
 Our only regret was that we couldn’t spend another day or two exploring the Nilgiris beyond O’Land.
 If a tiny tea estate could be home to such amazing sights and sounds, imagine what adventures the rest of the hills hold.

-IQ’s top tips for a visit to O’Land
+IQ’s top tips for a stay at O’Land Plantation, Coonoor

 - When taking the Kachiguda-Yesvantpur express, brace yourself for disappointing food and the odd rat.